 National Institutes of Mental Health

-Performance measures and standards for the department may be found in its Long Range Program Plan and Planning and Performance Measures, which reports the department's performance on external and internal measures for its various programs.
+Performance measures and standards for the department may be found in its Long Range Program Plan.
+Planning and Performance Measures report the department's performance on external and internal measures for its various programs.
 The measures allow the user to view performance at both a statewide and geographic region level.